Corvusoft/restq/README.md

 ## Test

-The [lettuce.py](http://lettuce.it) behaviour driven development tool is required to run this suite of tests.
+The [lettuce.py](http://lettuce.it) behaviour driven development tool is required to run this test suite.

 ```bash
 cd restq